-Licensed physician assistants Advanced registerednurse practitioners Licensed registerednurses Licensed practical nurses Mental health professional clinicians 7 AAC 70.990 (28) Substance Use Disorder Counselors Certified Medical Assistants/Certified Nursing Assistance Community Health Aide Behavioral Health Clinical Associates Behavioral Health Aides Peer Support Specialist Service Location 56- Psychiatric Residential Treatment Facility 99 -Other appropriate setting Providers are exempt from requirements of the Medicaid Institutions Mental Diseases (IMD) exclusion, Section 1905 (a) (B) of Social Security Act.
+Licensed physician assistants Advanced registered nurse practitioners Licensed registered nurses Licensed practical nurses Mental health professional clinicians 7 AAC 70.990 (28) Substance Use Disorder Counselors Certified Medical Assistants/Certified Nursing Assistance Community Health Aide Behavioral Health Clinical Associates Behavioral Health Aides Peer Support Specialist Service Location 56- Psychiatric Residential Treatment Facility 99 -Other appropriate setting Providers are exempt from requirements of the Medicaid Institutions Mental Diseases (IMD) exclusion, Section 1905 (a) (B) of Social Security Act.
 Service Frequency/Limits 45 days per SFY with service authorization to extend limit Service Authorization No. Service Documentation Must be documented in a progress note in the patient's clinical record in accordance with 7 AAC 135.130, including the documentation of the delivery of any clinic and rehabilitative services.
-Exception -no assessment or treatment plan required for first 7 days.
-Relationship to Other Services Children's Residential Treatment Services Level 1 may be provided concurrently with any service listed in standards manual not otherwise contraindicated.
-Service Code T2033 V2 Unit Value Daily= 1 Unit Payment Rate \$306.00 Additional Information CRT programs may employ a multidisciplinary team of professionals to work in their programs; however, at least one (1) therapeutic intervention per day, must be documented and be provided by a qualified staff to be eligible to draw down the daily rate.
-Additionally, providers may bill and be reimbursed for completed days of service which meet the minimum per day requirement even if a recipient discharges from treatment against medical advice.
+Exception-no assessment or treatment plan required for first 7 days.
+Relationship to Other Services Children's Residential Treatment Services Level 1may be provided concurrently with any service listed in standards manual not otherwise contraindicated.
+Service Code H2033 V2 Unit Value Daily= 1 Unit Payment Rate \$306.00 Additional Information CRT programs may employ a multidisciplinary team of professionals to work in their programs; however, at least three (3) treatment services per day must be provided by a qualified staff to be eligible to draw down the daily rate.
+Additionally, providers may bill and be reimbursed for completed days of service which meet the minimum per day requirement even if a recipient discharges from treatment